AshfatAbegh/SQA-Automation-Testing/README.md

-# Tested several websites automation using Selenium WebDriver from Basic to Advanced, Implemented Test cases using TestNg, Practiced Java for convenient using with Selenium.
+# Tested several websites automation using Selenium WebDriver from Basic to Advanced, Implemented Test cases using TestNg, Practiced Core Java for convenient using with Selenium.